Archipelago publishes travel agent rates for Cuba Hotels

-SANTA CLARA, Cuba, Febuary 4.
-Archipelago, Southeast Asia's largest private and independent hotel management group, invites international travelers to take their long-awaited holidays in Cuba.
+SANTA CLARA, Cuba, February 8.
+Archipelago, Southeast Asia's largest private and independent hotel management group, invites international travelers to take their long-awaited holidays in Cuba, the perfect place to start an adventurous journey after almost two years of reduced travel.

 To support the growth of the tourism industry in Cuba and introduce their upcoming hotels to the public, Archipelago recently published their travel agent rates for 4 hotels in Cuba.
 GRAND ASTON Cayo Las Brujas will apply USD$50 per person per night all-inclusive for all travel agents.
-GRAND ASTON La Habana, which will open on 1 April, will apply USD$50 per person per night with concept bed and breakfast.
+GRAND ASTON La Habana, which will open on 15 March, will apply USD$50 per person per night with a bed and breakfast concept.
 The other 2 ASTON Hotels will apply USD$40 per room per night.
-The price difference is due to ASTON Costa Verde Beach Resort which opens on 1 April, having an all-inclusive rate, while ASTON Panorama, which will open on 1 July, will apply the bed and breakfast concept.
-The rates will be available to book and stay until November 30th, 2022.
+The price difference is due to ASTON Costa Verde Beach Resort located in Holguin having an all-inclusive rate, while ASTON Panorama, located in the heart of Havana, will apply the bed and breakfast concept.
+The rates will be available for stay until November 30th, 2022.

 "Our Cuba hotels are located in famous tourist sites, have stunning views, professional staffs and implemented strict health protocols.
 We also received a Safe Travels recognition and stamp from the World Travel & Tourism Council so as to provide a sense of security and comfort.
 We definitely look forward to meeting all guests at our Cuba hotels," says John Flood, President & CEO of Archipelago.